Rajdeep7/LeetcodeSolutions/README.md

 # LeetcodeSolutions
-Find easy and readable C++ Leetcode solutions and codes for Data Structure and Algorithm
+Find easy and readable C++ Leetcode solutions and codes for Data Structure and Algorithm.
+Most of the solutions are optimum solutions.
+Feel free to propose better solutions.